Postgraduate Year Two (PGY2)

 - Develop a skill set of practice that assures competent practice in a variety of oncology settings.

-Required experiences include inpatient hematology, oncology, and stem cell transplant, outpatient clinics, oncology infusion services, infectious disease, investigational drug services, and management.
+Required experiences include inpatient hematology, oncology, and blood & marrow transplant; outpatient clinics, oncology infusion, infectious disease, investigational drug services, and management.
 Electives include oncology-specific intensive care, pain and palliative care, pediatric oncology and stem cell transplant, and drug information among others.
 See here for further rotation information.
 See also here for a sample of resident scheduling possibilities, and here for a list of oncology-specific preceptors.
+If interested in non-residency information about the Huntsman pharmacy department, please see our website here.

 Teaching & Learning Opportunities

 The resident will lead a variety of weekly formal topic discussions (6 per resident, in addition to topic discussions on rotation).
-Each resident will prepare at least 1 hour of content for the college of pharmacy within the oncology pharmacotherapeutics module and is allowed to participate in additional lecture and/or recitation opportunities if interested.
-Residents participate in weekly discussions regarding the fundamentals of neoplastic disease biology through a methodical review of a biology of cancer textbook.
+Each resident will prepare content for both the college of pharmacy oncology pharmacotherapeutics module and the new oncology elective course, and is allowed to participate in additional lecture and/or recitation opportunities if interested.
+Residents participate in weekly discussions regarding the fundamentals of neoplastic disease biology and therapeutics through a review of a biology of cancer textbook along with drug class & pathway review articles.
 Each resident will prepare and present a 1-hour ACPE-accredited continuing education program.
 Additional opportunities are available through student and resident precepting and/or mentoring, multidisciplinary in-services, oncology fellows’ conferences, journal clubs, and an optional teaching certificate program.

 Each resident will function in a staff pharmacist capacity in both centralized and decentralized areas on an average of 4 shifts per month.
 Areas that the resident will staff include inpatient hematology, oncology, and stem cell transplant; infusion; and central pharmacy.
 Additional areas may be included based on resident interest and departmental needs.
 Residents are required to staff a portion of observed holidays.
 Participation in various community volunteer opportunities is encouraged, but not required.